Willkommen auf den Seiten des Auswärtigen Amts

 The Embassy reserves the right to request additional documentation.

-The following list allows you to check whether your application documents are complete by ticking them off.
+The following list allows you to check whether your application documents are complete.
 All documents listed here must be submitted in the form and order requested.

 Checklist

-- Two (2) application forms including instructions according to § 54 AufenthG, completely filled out and signed
+• One (1) application form including instructions according to § 54 AufenthG, completely filled out and signed

-- Two (2) current biometric passport photos (format: see photo sample board)
+• One (1) current biometric passport photo (format: see photo sample board)

-- Two (2) plain copies of the data page of your valid passport
+• One (1) plain copy of the data page of your valid passport

-- Proof of habitual and legal residence in Poland by Polish residence permit (e.g. visa/residence card), valid for at least 3 months, with two (2) copies.
+• Proof of habitual and legal residence in Poland by Polish residence permit (e.g. visa/residence card), valid for at least 3 months, with one (1) copy.

-- Evidence of previous education, including a diploma and, if applicable, a degree. certificate and, if applicable, diploma, as well as proof of professional career, with two (2) copies
+• Evidence of previous education, including a diploma and, if applicable, a degree. certificate and, if applicable, diploma, as well as proof of professional career, with one (1) copy

-- Invitation from the language school with details of the course location, course level and course duration, with two (2) copies
+• Invitation from the language school with details of the course location, course level and course duration, with one (1) copy

-- Self-written letter of motivation in German, in particular on the reasons for taking a language course in Germany and future prospects, with two (2) copies
+• Self-written letter of motivation in German, in particular on the reasons for taking a language course in Germany and future prospects, with one (1) copy

-- Proof of existing language skills (in principle at least A2/B1), with two (2) copies
+• Proof of existing language skills (in principle at least A2/B1), with one (1) copy

-- If applicable: Proof of payment of the fee for the language course, with two (2) copies
+• If applicable: Proof of payment of the fee for the language course, with one (1) copy

-- If you have received a scholarship (DAAD, Erasmus), your scholarship confirmation and scholarship certificate are required as proof of financing, with two (2) copies
+• If you have received a scholarship (DAAD, Erasmus), your scholarship confirmation and scholarship certificate are required as proof of financing, with one (1) copy

-- by a scholarship in the amount of 947,- Euro per month (if the scholarship is lower, the difference must be proven according to one of the following alternatives), with two (2) copies
+- by a scholarship in the amount of 947,- Euro per month (if the scholarship is lower, the difference must be proven according to one of the following alternatives), with one (1) copy

 or

-- by a formal declaration of commitment in accordance with §§ 66 to 68 of the Residence Act, in which a third person undertakes in writing to bear the costs (foreigners' offices and registration authorities in Germany have appropriate forms available for this purpose), with two (2) copies
+- by a formal declaration of commitment in accordance with §§ 66 to 68 of the Residence Act, in which a third person undertakes in writing to bear the costs (foreigners' offices and registration authorities in Germany have appropriate forms available for this purpose), with one (1) copy

 or